davae1an/k3s-traefik-digitalocean-setup/ReadMe.md

   https://www.base64encode.org/

-  paste token in box and pree encode button
+  paste token in box and press encode button

 - Go in the do-dns-issure folder and paste the token in base64 format where '************YOUR DIGITALOCEAN ACCESS TOKEN HERE************'